Exact diagonalization solver: scipy/sparse

 full diagonalization

-This shows the time taken for solving the eigenvalue problem for each particle number.
+The time taken for solving the eigenvalue problem is shown for each particle number.
 The solver uses full diagonalization method for matrices smaller than dim_full_diag

 Number of initial states: 32

 The first line shows the total number of eigenvalues computed.
-The last line shows the number of initial states that have the Boltzmann weight larger than weight_threshold.
+The last block shows the number of initial states that have the Boltzmann weight larger than weight_threshold.
+As expected from the prescreening, only N=5 contains initial states.

 Calculating impurity Green's function...